Nevin1901/erlog/README.md

 `go run -tags json1 main.go`

-### we are looking for people to help build the commercial version
+### looking for people to help build the commercial version

 will be hosted by us and will be easier for the customer. dm Nevin#7114 on discord if you want to be a part of it.

-doesn't matter what you do so long as you're dedicated to building the worlds next logging software which is easy to use for developers and isn't
+doesn't matter what you do so long as you're dedicated to building the worlds next logging software